 Grind to a very smooth paste.

 Your korma paste is ready.
-You will get around 1 cup korma paste.
+You will get around 1 cup paste and we will use the entire thing for this recipe.

-Heat the same oil we used for sauteing oil.
+Heat the same oil we used for sautéing vegetables.

 Add whole spices and saute for minute.